UAL-RE/lc-containers_vms/learners/setup.md

 ### Hosting
+Instructors are responsible for creating the prebuilt virtual machine and hosting it somewhere accessible to students.

 The .ova file can be hosted on any online file sharing service with sufficient space like Box, Google Drive, DropBox, etc.

 If there are many learners, remain mindful of any bandwidth limits.
 For example, Google Drive may cut off access to publicly shared files that exceed a certain amount of transferred data within a certain time period.
 Therefore, you may wish to host the file on two different services or accounts.